DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/5 Customize Shape Collection in the Context Toolbox.md

-The following example demonstrates how to hide shapes in the context toolbox depending on the connector's start node type.
+The following example demonstrates how to hide shapes in the context toolbox depending on the connector's start node type:

 ---
 ##### jQuery